Stop Spending Money on Plumbers! DIY Repair Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-You’ll need some indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape, and the screwdriver.
+You will need a few important tools, such as a plunger, adjustable wrench, pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?